Trusted Local News

 Craig Callaway was arrested last month for his role in allegedly procuring, casting and tabulating fraudulent mail-in ballots during the 2022 general election.

 It was not clear if there was a connection with Morshed.
-Documents connected Morshed's plea do not mention either of the Callaways.
+Documents connected to Morshed's plea do not mention either of the Callaways.

 There is no current date for Callaway's next court appearance.